abhirup-m/Research-Profile/resStateTexts/sds.typ

 = Short-term research goals

+In addition to extending my current work on Mott physics and Kondo breakdown, I envision several projects that overlap with ongoing research of *Prof. Sankar Das Sarma* at the University of Maryland.
+Given my experience with correlated electronic systems, I am particularly interested in extending some of his recent works on magic-angle twisted bilayer graphene and the integer quantum hall effect.
 #balance(
   columns(2, [
-*Extending our work on lattice Mott MIT work*.
-Having obtained exciting results on the 2D Mott MIT (in the form of a momentum-anisotropic Mott metal phase, [@mukherjee2025]), I am interested in extending this to the case of non-zero doping.
-This should unlock several new possibilities such as superconducting instabilities.
-Another avenue for extendin this is to tackle the problem of heavy-fermions and study the Fermi surface reconstruction transition in such materials from the lens of Kondo breakdown.

-*Overarching theory for Kondo-frustrated non-Fermi liquids*.
-In terms of investigating non-Fermi liquid physics arising from Kondo breakdown, we are presently studying a variety of impurity models to construct a unified theory of the low-energy signatures, using several diagnostics.
-These signatures include real-space entanglement measures, degree of compensation, etc.

-*Holographic lifshitz theories*.
-With regards to my entanglement renormalisation work (where we showed that scaling transformations in a non-interacting 2D Dirac theory can be visualised as the emergence of a holographic dimension, [@Mukherjee2024]), it should be interesting to check how the entanglement scaling plays out for Lifshitz fermions $E\(k\) prop k^alpha$, $alpha > 1$.

-*Many-body scars in an exactly solvable model*.
-Having invesigated some apects of eigenstate thermalisation in one my current projecs, I am interested in studying similar ideas in the Hatsugai-Kohmoyo model $H_"KM"$, an exactly solvable model of correlated electrons, displaying non-Fermi liquid excitations.
-For example, it might be worth investigating whether a perturbatively non-integrable model (such as $H = H_"KM" + P_nu H_"Hub" P_nu$, where $H_"Hub"$ is the Hubbard model and $P_nu$ projects onto some symmetry sectors) can host many-body scars (through an approximate integrability left over from $H_"KM"$).
-The entanglement structure of the states in such a model should also be interesting to explore.

-*Effect of correlated impurities on dynamics of integrable systems*.
-Continuing with the theme of thermalisation, I am interested in studying the effect of correlated impurities on the revival of ergodicity in integrable models.
-More specifically, one can consider quantum impurity models with varying geometries (which are known to host non-Fermi liquid excitations), and study the dependence of thermalisation on the nature of excitations.

 *Studying effect of electronic correlations in MATBG through an exactly solvable model*.
-As mentioned in a previous point, the Hatsugai-Kohmoto model is an exactly solvable model of correlated electrons, displaying non-Fermi liquid and Mott insulating phases.
+The Hatsugai-Kohmoto model is an exactly solvable model of correlated electrons, displaying non-Fermi liquid and Mott insulating phases.
 This therefore provides an interesting route to studying the emergence of novel phases in a correlated MATBG system.
 Instabilities towards non-BCS superconductivity can also be explored and compared against experiments.

 *Exploring violation of Luttinger's theorem in heavy-fermion systems*.
 A growing body of recent literature suggests that violation of Luttinger's theorem (in non-Fermi liquids and Mott insulators) are a result of changes in the anomaly structure of the Fermi surface.
 One can investigate these claims particularly in the context of heavy-fermion systems to see if we can write down topological order parameters (derived from singularities in the Luttinger-Ward functional) that track phase transitions in such systems.
 One can also consider the question of correlating such anomalies to entanglement patterns.

+*Entanglement as probe of integer quantum hall transitions*.
+The integer quantum Hall plateau-to-plateau transition involves the system passing through a gapless phase in between two gapped phases.
+We know that entanglement measures change qualititaively when a system changes from a gapless state to a gapped state.
+This suggests the possibility of tracking the IQHE transition through entanglement measures.
+Additionally, one can check the dependence of such measures on temperature and disorder strength.
 ]))

 = Long-term research goals